 Light it Up!

-There are lots of ways to light your fire.
+There are lots of ways to light the Big Green Egg.
 One of them is NOT lighter fluid.
 I’m by no means an anti-lighter fluid person, but it just does not have a place in your Egg.
 I love the BGE Speedlight Natural Charcoal Starters from Big Green Egg.
 I have started using these in all my cookers and charcoal chimneys.
 Place a starter in the center of your lump pile and fire it up.

 Know your Dome!